FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/contributing-to-fidl/README.md

 #### IDEs

-Most of the FIDL team uses VSCode for development.
+Most of the FIDL team uses VS Code for development.
 Some useful plugins and workflows:

 * The [remote ssh](https://code.visualstudio.com/docs/remote/ssh) feature works
 really well for doing remote work from your laptop.